hstreamdb/docs/docs/en/monitoring/grafana.md

       foldersFromFilesStructure: true
 ```

-The `path` field here is corresponding to the path in Docker options which had been bind to,
+The `path` field here is the path Docker options bound to, for example,
-namely `/etc/grafana/provisioning`.
-Grafana will treat all JSON files in the `path` folder as
+`/etc/grafana/provisioning`.
+Grafana will treat all JSON files in the `path`
-dashboards which would be imported on start up.
-The JSON format dashboards can be export from
+folder as dashboards, which will be imported on start-up.
+Dashboards created
-created dashboards.
+later can also be exported to JSON files.

-### Query Metrics and Create Dashboards with Grafana
+## Query Metrics and Create Dashboards with Grafana

-With the above required services started, one can do metrics queries and visualise data with
+With services all set up, we can now run metrics queries and visualise data with
 Grafana.

 The following creates a new metrics panel on the Dashboards tab: